Sanpete County Grilled Turkey Kabobs

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with diet soda, this recipe is perfect for any phase of the South Beach Diet and most other types of low-carb diet plans.
+As long as it’s made with diet soda, this recipe is perfect for any phase of the original South Beach Diet or other types of low-carb diet plans.

 Find More Recipes Like This One: